 Best Way To Serve This Breaded Fish Recipe

-I served my baked cod with wedges of lemon, a big green salad, and a glass of crisp Chardonnay.
+I served my baked cod with wedges of lemon, a big green salad (or any other one of my salad recipes would also work), and a glass of crisp Chardonnay.
 However, using this recipe you can make breaded fish tacos and serve your fish in corn tortillas (if you need a recipe – here is my Homemade Corn Tortilla recipe) along with guacamole and salsa.

 Other Seafood Recipes You Might Like: